Married... with Children: Cast and characters

 The cast of Married... with Children in 1987.
 From left to right: Katey Sagal, Ed O'Neill, David Faustino and Christina Applegate.

-Al Bundy (Ed O'Neill) – A misanthrope, afflicted by the so-called "Bundy curse" that consigns him to an unrewarding career selling women's shoes and a life with a family that mocks and disrespects him, who still enjoys the simple things in life.
+Alphonse "Al" Bundy (Ed O'Neill) – A misanthrope, afflicted by the so-called "Bundy curse" that consigns him to an unrewarding career selling women's shoes and a life with a family that mocks and disrespects him, who still enjoys the simple things in life.
 He constantly attempts to relive his high-school football days, when he was an "All State Fullback".
 His most noted achievement was having scored four touchdowns in a single game for Polk High.
 His favorite things in life are the local nudie bar, his collection of BigUns magazine, his 1972 Dodge Dart with more than 1 e6mi on the odometer, and a television show called Psycho Dad.
 Despite his family's antipathy for him, and his for them, Al is always ready to defend his family and the Bundy honor.